dtjv/dtjv.github.io/content/posts/lint-on-commit.md

 ## Wrap-up

-With this setup, I can run all my scripts manually from the command-line.
+With this last setup, I can run all my scripts manually from the command-line.
 The linting and formatting scripts run on staged files - keeping their execution times low.
 Lastly, type checking is part of the pre-commit hook - preventing errors from sneaking into the code base.